Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 ###
 Getters should be declared as inline functions.
 A getter function name should begin with `get` (lower case).
 The function prototype should end with the `const` keyword to specify that it does not modify the object state.
+These functions do not need to comply with the standard guidelines for new lines.

     class MyClass
     {